High-tech masterpiece sets new standards if you’re prepared to pay the price

 As with the VW Crafter, Mercedes has switched the Sprinter to this modern form of power-assistance from the older hydraulic type because it’s more efficient – meaning it uses less fuel – and makes it possible to include some sophisticated safety systems that do some of the steering for you.

-The EPS is fitted as standard (except on AWD models), and speed-sensitive, so it gives you lots of assistance at low speeds for easy manoeuvring but reduces it as you go faster for greater stability.
+The electric power-assistance is fitted as standard (except on AWD models) and also speed-sensitive, so it gives you lots of assistance at low speeds for easy manoeuvring but reduces it as you go faster for greater stability.
 In theory.

 On the not-so-plus side, there is almost zero feedback, making it tricky to judge grip levels.
 And at motorways speeds the straight-ahead position is so vague you find yourself constantly sawing away at the wheel making micro corrections, which is rather tiring.

 The Crafter’s steering is much more reassuring and natural feeling in both cases.